angular/angular/aio/content/getting-started/index.md

 ## Create a new project

 <h4>
-<live-example name="getting-started-v0" noDownload>Click here to create new project in StackBlitz.</live-example>
+<live-example name="getting-started-v0" noDownload>Click here to create a new project in StackBlitz.</live-example>
 </h4>

 StackBlitz creates a starter Angular app.